+1.Legal background

-1.Legal Article 58(3) and Recital (77) of REACH provide that the latest application and sunset dates set for the substances background included in Annex XIV shall take account of ECHA's capacity to handle applications in the time provided for as well as the workability and practicality for applicants preparing their applications for authorisation.
-Furthermore, the legal text specifies that the latest application date must be at least 18 months before the sunset date (Article 58(1)(c)(ii)) and the sunset date(s) for uses of a substance should where appropriate take into account the production cycles specified for those uses (Article 58(1)(c)(i)).
+Article 58(3) and Recital (77) of REACH provide that the latest application and sunset dates set for the substances included in Annex XIV shall take account of ECHA's capacity to handle applications in the time provided for as well as the workability and practicality for applicants preparing their applications for authorisation.
+Furthermore, the legal text specifies that the latest application date must be at least 18 months before the sunset date (Article 58(1)(c)(ii)) and the sunset date(s) for uses of a substance should where appropriate take into account the production cycles specified for those uses (Article 58(1)(c)(ii)).

-The document "General approach for preparation of draft Annex XIV entries for substances to be included in Annex XIV" describes how ECHA implements the above mentioned legal requirements in practice (available at: http://echa.europa.eu/documents/10162/13640/recom_general_approach_draft_axiv_entries.pdf).
+The document "General approach for preparation of draft Annex XIV entries for substances to be included in Annex XIV" describes how ECHA implements the above mentioned legal requirements in practice (available at: http://echa.europa.eu/documents/10162/13640/recom\general\approach\draft\axiv\entries.pdf).

+2.ECHA's proposal for sunset dates

-- 2.ECHA's proposal On the basis of the information available in the registration dossiers and submitted during public consultations on the draft recommendations, ECHA has so far not seen reasons or justification to deviate from the 18 months set out in the legal text or grounds to define criteria for such deviation(s) based on production cycles referred to in Article 58(1)(c)(i).
-Therefore, ECHA proposes a standard difference of 18 months between the application and sunset dates for all substances included in its draft recommendation. - 3.ECHA's proposal for latest application dates application dates consulting the application of sufficient quality might in standard cases require 18 months (roughly 12 months work-time for drafting the application and an additional buffer of 6 months for getting organised and consulting required external expertise).
+On the basis of the information available in the registration dossiers and submitted during public consultations on the draft recommendations, ECHA has so far not seen reasons or justification to deviate from the 18 months set out in the legal text or grounds to define criteria for such deviation(s) based on production cycles referred to in Article 58(1)(c)(i).
+Therefore, ECHA proposes a standard difference of 18 months between the application and sunset dates for all substances included in its draft recommendation.

+3.ECHA's proposal for latest application dates

+ECHA made its proposals for the latest application dates (LAD) on the basis of the estimation that the time needed to prepare an authorisation application of sufficient quality might in standard cases require 18 months (roughly 12 months work-time for drafting the application and an additional buffer of 6 months for getting organised and consulting required external expertise).
 Based on discussions and experience on received applications so far, the applicants have not generally indicated that they have had difficulties with the stipulated time periods.
 Rather there had been problems for the first applicants preparing applications to have clarity on what information, analysis and justification was required in the applications.
 As over 180 opinions have already been given by RAC and SEAC, future applicants are in a better position than the first ones to prepare a fit-for-purpose application.